 Oh oh oh / She's following me!A man who creeps after a woman, spies on her and builds a Stalker Shrine in her honor is creepy.
-The woman, however, not so much, though usually only if she is hot.
-And when played for laughs, the stalker will most definitely be female and attractive one way or the other.
-Notice, that female stalker is creepy, too.
-Compare Stalking Is Love and Stalker with a Crush.
+The woman, however, not so much, especially if she is conventionally attractive, but even if she isn't, she is far more likely to be treated sympathetically and the whole thing far more likely to be Played for Laughs than if the gender dynamic were reversed.
+In Real Life, it shouldn't need to be said, stalking is a Bad Idea™ and, depending on the extent to which the stalker goes, almost certainly illegal no matter which genders are involved.
+Unfortunately, this trope can be found in Real Life insofar as men are often less likely to be taken seriously by the authorities than women in a similar situation.
+That said, as with similar tropes, No Real Life Examples, Please!
+Compare Stalking Is Love and Stalker With a Crush.
 This trope is related to and often overlaps with Abhorrent Admirer.
 This trope tends to serve as the Lighter and Softer Sister Trope of Double Standard: Rape, Female on Male, note though the stereotypes regarding stalking aren't quite identical to the stereotypes regarding rape.

 Oh oh oh / She's out of her tree!